sblunt/roman-orbits/all_fits/55_Cnc/data/README.md

-Include "raw" data here-- i.e. files grabbed directly from papers, vizier, etc.
-We should also include scripts here that read all of these files, concatenate them, and make files that are readable by the orbit-fitting codes we want to use.
-The idea is to reduce "hand-copying" of data (which tends to introduce mistakes) as much as possible.

 ### Data Sources:
 1. HJS data, in the "McDonald_rv_raw.txt" file, taken from Vizier (Endl et al. 2012) (https://ui.adsabs.harvard.edu/abs/2012ApJ...759...19E/abstract).
 2. HET-HRS data, in the "McDonald_rv_raw.txt" file, taken from Vizier (Endl et al. 2012) (https://ui.adsabs.harvard.edu/abs/2012ApJ...759...19E/abstract).